kaevans/Communications-Sample/readme.md

 # Communications Sample

-This repository provides sample code and documentation for building communication-related applications.
-It is intended as a starting point for developers looking to implement messaging, notifications, or other communication features.
+This example shows how to use a custom verified domain with Azure Communication Service.
+It shows how to register a new authenticated SMTP sender and how to add a custom MailFrom in the email domain.
+It is intended as a starting point for developers looking to implement email using custom verified domains with Azure Communications Service.

 ## Features

-- Sample implementations for messaging and notifications
-- Modular and easy-to-understand code structure
-- Well-documented examples
+- Creates a new service principal that will be used for a new authenticated sender.
+- Assigns the new service principal the "Communication and Email Service Owner" role required for authenticated senders.
+- Creates a new authenticated SMTP user.
+- Adds a new MailFrom to the the custom verified email domain.

 ## Getting Started